All-Khwarizmi/agent-dex/README.md

 ### Step by Step Overview

 1. Setup Testnet (Tenderly)
 2. Update network rpc url and block explorer in the metamask network and `scaffold.config.ts` file from the nextjs package and the env files (both foundry and nest).
+Also set the TENDERLY_API_KEY in the `.env` file from foundry package (scripts require it).
 3. Setup keystore (scripts)
 4. Fund account with ETH for gas (Tenderly Dashboard)
 5. Deploy Factory Contract (scripts)